Administrative divisions of Singapore

+Beyond the planning areas, Singapore is also divided into 64 survey districts for land administration.
+These include 34 mukim, which were originally rural districts, and 30 town subdivisions.
 Historically, these subdivisions have been based on postal districts, especially during the colonial era.
 When local elections necessitated the setting up of electoral districts, however, it began to supplement postal districts as an alternative form of local governance, since each electoral district is headed by a member of parliament who represents and speaks for the respective electorates.
+Additionally, postal districts remain in use, with the current system introduced in 1995 numbering them from 01 to 83, although their significance has diminished with the rise of newer planning boundaries.